tmakowski/lemmings/README.md

 - [x] Added collision with floors.
 - [x] Created destructor.
 - [x] Implemented falling.
+- [x] Implemented main collision method.
 - [ ] Implement additional lemming types:
     - [ ] blocker,
     - [ ] miner,
     - [ ] parachute lemming,
     - [ ] step placer,
+    - [ ] teleport-builder,
-    - [ ] teleport-builder.
+    - [ ] time-twister.

 #### Objects
 - [x] Added walls.
 - [x] Added floors.
 - [x] Implement falling (use angled walls as a floor).
+- [x] Change walls to be class extension of the floor.
+Tbh I don't think it'd be that useful.
-- [ ] Extend floor class to water:
+- [x] Extend floor class to water:
-    - [ ] Make it kill lemmings on contact.
+    - [x] Make it kill lemmings on contact.
 - [ ] Extend floor class to steps:
     - [ ] on collision move lemming onto the first step,
     - [ ] ensure that the difference between the step level and the current level is below a certain threshold.
-- [ ] Implement entrance:
+- [x] Implement entrance:
-    - [ ] Generates lemmings.
+    - [x] Generates lemmings.
-    - [ ] Generates lemmings with globally set interval.
+    - [x] Generates lemmings with globally set interval.
-- [ ] Implement exit:
+- [x] Implement exit:
-    - [ ] delete lemmings when they move onto the exit block,
+    - [x] delete lemmings when they move onto the exit block,
-    - [ ] have a variable counting number of lemmings that made it to the exit.
+    - [x] have a variable counting number of lemmings that made it to the exit.

 #### Level tied stuff
 - [ ] Timer.